RHVH-QE/cockpit-auto/README.md

 ## Branches
 master
-> Auto testing for rhv4.2 cockpit, where files and test cases were refatored
+> Auto testing for ovirt 4.2 cockpit, where files and test cases were refatored

 v41
-> Auto testing for rhv4.1 cockpit
+> Auto testing for ovirt 4.1 cockpit

 ## Cases development
-Under cases file, there are 3 section.
+Under cases file, there are 3 sections.

 - cases_info
 > which represent the {$polarion_id: $checkpoint_name} and configuration be used in each check file.